Do you have another question not listed here? Just ask….

 - To move beyond conventional treatments

-- To see someone with a broad knowledge of a variety of complementary health treatments
+- Looking for a practitioner with a broad knowledge of a variety of complementary health treatments

 - To further investigate tests which have come back “normal” or “inconclusive”

-- To learn more about the safe use of natural treatments to complement present medical treatments
+- Learning more about the safe use of natural treatments to complement present medical treatments

 - To prevent disease and maintain health